Special Agent charged with violating RICO Act - 41NBC | WMGT

 - Between Jan.
 1, 2016 and July 8, 2019, Special Agent Huckaby oversaw the Georgia Department of Revenue’s Alcohol and Tobacco Division

-- Authorities accused of Huckaby of accepting bribes from Nital Raval.
+- Authorities accused Huckaby of accepting bribes from Nital Raval.
 Huckaby accepted:

 - Five sets of round-trip airline tickets valued at more than $2,000